vlang/v/vlib/x/vweb/README.md

 You are also able to access any formdata or files that were sent with the request with the fields `.form` and `.files` respectively.

-In the following example if we would visit http://localhost:port/user?name=Vweb we will see the text `Hello Vweb!`.
+In the following example, visiting http://localhost:port/user?name=Vweb we will see the text `Hello Vweb!`.
 And if we access the route without the `name` parameter, http://localhost:port/user, we will see the text `no user was found`,